ScytedTV-Studios/www.scyted.tv/_posts/2024-02-12-clever-remarks.md

 ---
 title: Clever Remarks (Season 1)
-layout: post
+layout: blogpost
+type: blog
 post-image: "https://cdn.scyted.tv/website-assets/casting-calls/clever-remarks.jpg"
 description: The Game Show where we answer some of the world's silliest questions.
 tags:
-- Team Alpha
-- Actor
+- Casting
 ---

 > **All casting for Clever Remarks Season 1 has been completed.
 We are no longer accepting new applicants.**